 All-purpose flour is made with hard and soft wheat.
 The endosperm process is applied to make this flour.
 It’s mild-flavor makes the recipes delicious, amazing, and wonderful.
-It can be used to make brownies, layer cakes, pie crusts, muffins, chocolate chip cookies, and quick bread, etc.
+It can be used to make brownies, layer cakes, pie crusts, muffins, chocolate chip cookies, quick bread, etc.

-All-purpose flour is a rich source of nutrients such as niacin, selenium, riboflavin, and thiamin, etc. Moreover, all-purpose flour is sugar-free, cholesterol-free, sodium-free, low-fat, and also a good source of fiber.
+All-purpose flour is a rich source of nutrients such as niacin, selenium, riboflavin, thiamin, etc. Moreover, all-purpose flour is sugar-free, cholesterol-free, sodium-free, low-fat, and also a good source of fiber.